 About the wine:

-An extremely pure fruit-driven nose with aromas of plum and strawberry, along with notes of cedar, rose petals, and rose stems.
+An extremely pure fruit-driven nose with aromas of plum and strawberry and notes of cedar and rose petals, as well as rose stems.
 Full-bodied.
 Very tannic and structured, yet polished and refined.
 Dusty and stony nuances and textures.
 Best enjoyed after 2021.

 Jeb Dunnuck